 We may, for example, be unable to provide certain advertised services or facilities as a result.
 Such measures / action may be introduced or changed with little or no prior notice.
 Greater flexibility is therefore likely to be required for the foreseeable future which we would ask you to bear in mind at all times, both before and after departure.

-In the event that your holiday arrangements cannot proceed because your accommodation is not available for any reason (except as set out below in this clause) and we are unable to provide a reasonable alternative, we will refund the payments you have made to us for your booking.
+In the event that your booking cannot proceed because your accommodation is not available for any reason (except as set out below in this clause) and we are unable to provide a reasonable alternative, we will refund the payments you have made to us for your booking.
 We will not be responsible for any other expenses including without limitation, the cost of flights or any other form of transport.

 In no circumstances are we responsible for any other expenses including without limitation, the cost of flights or any other form of transport.